-The Co-Curricular clubs and activities that are on offer in the Junior School are many and varied, ranging from sport to craft, through to music and academic reinforcement.
+The co-curricular clubs and activities that are on offer in the Junior School are many and varied, ranging from sport to craft, through to music and academic reinforcement.
 Each member of staff offers at least one club on a weekly basis and these occur on a fixed day of the week.
-They do vary from term to term though.
+However, they do vary from term to term.

-In the Junior School every pupil is attached to one of the four Junior School Houses; Kaye, Liddle, Poole or Taylor.
+In the Junior School every student is attached to one of the four Junior School Houses: Kaye, Liddle, Poole or Taylor.
 This provides a competitive incentive in games, conduct and work.

-Visits from travelling theatre groups, field trips, joint activities with other local schools and excursions to museums all assist in developing pupils’ interests and enthusiasms, as well as further broadening the range of experiences that begin to shape their young lives.
+Visits from travelling theatre groups, field trips, joint activities with other local schools and excursions to museums all assist in developing students’ personal and academic interests, as well as broadening the range of experiences that begin to shape their young lives.

 The Outdoor Opportunities programme is a comprehensive and integral introduction from Years 6–8.
 This can play a vital role in the progress of every student in developing independence, new skills and taking responsibility.
-It leads to a variety of opportunities from Year 9 onwards including expeditions to Europe and a biennial remote expedition to the Developing World.
+It leads to a variety of opportunities from Year 9 onwards including expeditions to Europe and a biennial remote expedition to developing nations.

-Another option from Year 9 onwards is the Combined Cadet Force which is open equally to both boys and girls and students can choose to join the Army, Royal Navy, Royal Marines or RAF.
+Another option from Year 9 onwards is the Combined Cadet Force.
+Students can choose to join the Army, Navy or RAF sections.
 Cadets are trained in specific military and survival skills and are given significant opportunities for sport and outdoor adventure training.

-In the Senior School and Sixth Form students are members of one of six Houses who challenge for the House Trophy involving around 50 events over the School year.
-Sporting, artistic, dramatic and musical activities operate on both School and House tiers and over 60 non-sporting clubs and societies operate in the Senior School.
+In the Senior School and Sixth Form students are members of one of six Houses who compete annually for the House Trophy, involving around 50 events over the school year.
+Sporting, artistic, dramatic and musical activities operate on both School and House tiers and more than 60 non-sporting clubs and societies operate in the Senior School.